 Listen to the story Diary of A Worm, identify body parts of the worm, and explore how they move, and their importance to the soil environment.
-There will be live earthworm visitors to wiggle around.
+There will be a gummy worm exploration and live earthworm visitors to wiggle around.